What Is Triple-Negative Breast Cancer?

 Triple-negative breast cancer is usually treated with a combination of surgery, radiation, and chemotherapy.

 Chemotherapy, a medicine that kills cancer cells, will likely be the first thing your doctor tries.
 You can get it by a needle into a vein or in a pill.
 When it’s caught early, this type of cancer may respond better to chemo than others do.
-Your doctor can use chemo in one of two ways:
+Your doctor can use chemo in one of three ways: